← The journal Vertical M&A Guides February 19, 2026

 The technology layer serving wealth management encompasses several categories:

-Alternative investments: iCapital has emerged as the leading platform for distributing alternative investments to wealth management firms, recently acquiring AltExchange to enhance its data management capabilities.
+Alternative investments: iCapital has emerged as a major platform for distributing alternative investments to wealth management firms, recently acquiring AltExchange to enhance its data management capabilities.

-Data and analytics: Envestnet (now private under Bain Capital) provides data aggregation, analytics, and investment solutions serving over 111,000 financial advisors and managing more than $6 trillion in platform assets.
+Data and analytics: Envestnet, now private under Bain Capital, provides data aggregation, analytics, and investment solutions.

 CRM and client engagement: Salesforce Financial Services Cloud, Redtail (acquired by Orion), and Wealthbox serve as the relationship management layer for advisory firms.

-Compliance and regulatory technology: RegTech solutions for investment advisors, including automated compliance monitoring, disclosure management, and regulatory reporting.
+Compliance and regulatory technology: RegTech solutions for investment advisers, including automated compliance monitoring, disclosure management, and regulatory reporting.

 M&A Activity and Deal Flow